kdl-org/kdl4j/README.md

 ## Contributing

 Please read the Code of Conduct before opening any issues or pull requests.

-Besides code fixes, the easiest way to contribute is by generating test cases.
-Check out[the test cases directory](src/test/resources/test-cases) to see the existing ones.
-See the README there for more details.
+The easiest way to help is by writing documentation or test cases, but all contributions are welcome.